Heroboycloud/bootsrap_template/README.md

 ## License

-Please see the [license file](https://github.com/FabianBeiner/PHP-Dummy-Image-Generator/blob/master/LICENSE) for more information.
+Please see the [license file](https://gi

 ### Credits
-Original idea by [Russel Heimlich](https://github.com/kingkool68/).
+Original idea by [Akindel😂](https://github.com/Heroboycloud).
 When I first published this script, [DummyImage.com](https://dummyimage.com/) was not Open Source, so I had to write a small script to replace the function on my own server.